-Target Column
+Target Line

-The Target column contains the data for the Target distance while you are target tracking.
-This is also optional and will only occur if you have Target Tracking enabled in your configuration file.
+The Target line contains the data for the Target distance while you are target tracking.
+This is also optional and will only occur if you have target tracking enabled in your configuration file.
 The column may need to be filled in for any target tracking waypoints, and target distance entered in the units specified.
 The units can be "Metres", "Centimetres", "Inches", "Feet" or "Feet and Inches".
-When a line of data is stored and the system is in Target Tracking with Focus Follows Target option selected (See Job Type section) then a target distance will be suggested to the user based on the focus axis position.
+When a line of data is stored and the system is in target tracking with Focus Follows Target option selected (See Job Type section) then a target distance will be suggested to the user based on the focus axis position.
 For example, if the lens is set up and focused on 3 metres, a distance of 300 centimetres will be entered into the target column on the relevant line by the computer.
 This value can be used, or ignored and overwritten.
 The currently used units can be changed by adjusting the setting in the Miscellaneous Setup.

-Clicking the mouse of the actual "Target" button itself will cause a dialog box to appear with a depth of field calculator in it.
-Right clicking on this button will call up a pull-down menu with options for selecting the measurement units and Lens Setup dialog.
+Right-clicking the mouse on the actual "Target" button itself will call up a pull-down menu with options for selecting the measurement units and Lens Setup dialog.

-Axis Positions Column
+Axis Positions Line

-The rest of the screen is filled with axis positions in vertical columns, with the axis name at the top, and a position stored in each waypoint that is registered.
-If there are more than about 8 axes, then the axes can be scrolled sideways so that you can get to them and study or modify their positions.
+The rest of the screen is filled with axis positions in horizontal lines, with the axis name on the left, and a position stored in each waypoint that is registered.
+If there are more than about eight axes, then the axes can be scrolled vertically so that you can get to them and study or modify their positions.

-The button at the top of the column has the axis name on it.
-If the name is in white, it shows that the axis is disabled.
-If you want to enable it, click on it with the mouse and it will go black.
-Likewise if you want to disable it and it is black, just click on it once, and the axis will turn off and the motor will be disabled and any brake will be engaged to prevent the axis from moving.
-If the axis trips out for any reason (its current position read out just above the axis button will go lighter) then click it once to disable it, then again to re-enable it.
-If you click the mouse stop (middle) button while the cursor is on this button, the button will assume a flat look and the axis will be inactive.
+On the left of the Waypoint view is the column with buttons that allow the user to enable an axis.
+Checking the boxes in the On column on the left would enable all the axes at once.
+Likewise, to disable an axis, click the box again the check mark will disappear and the axis will turn off and the motor will be disabled and any brake will be engaged to prevent the axis from moving.
+If the axis trips out for any reason (its axis name will change colour to Pink) then click it once to disable it, then again to re-enable it.
+If you click the lock button for any axis, so the button assumes 'locked' position, the axis will be inactive.
 This means that although it will still hold position, it will not move either from the hand held box of from a programmed move.
-This state is the default for any axes not immediately displayed on the screen, and is useful for axes that are not involved in the move as they will not be involved in limits checking, curve generation etc.
+This state is the default for any axes not immediately displayed on the screen, and is useful for axes that are not involved in the move as they will not be involved in limits checking, curve generation etc. Clicking the 'lock' button again will make the axis active meaning that it will participate in the move.

-Right clicking on the Axis Name will bring up a context menu pertinent to that axis having various options on it, including the control state for that axis as applicable.
+Left clicking on the Axis Name will bring up a context menu with Axis Setup option, clicking which will open the Axis Setup dialog box for that axis.
 The axis can be zeroed, sent to home or a known position etc. The control mode of the focus axis for example can be switched between "Independent" and "Follows Object" or "Follows Target".